One of my current model railway projects is British – for many good reasons.

 I’ve shared a number of posts on this website about my British modelling.
 You can find all of them in the Great Western Railway in 7mm scale Category.

 In the summer of 2024, I started building my first-ever 7mm British layout.
-I call it Bydemill and it’s inspired by (but not faithful to) the GWR terminal at Highworth.
-You can read all about that layout in the GWR Bydemill (Highworth) Category.
+GWR Bydemill occupies a two-foot by 24-foot shelf, and is fed by a removable staging area attached out of view at the right end of the layout.
+GWR Bydemill is inspired by (but not faithful to) the Great Western’s small terminal at Highworth.